kyma-project/control-plane/docs/cli/commands/kcp_kubeconfig.md

 Downloads the kubeconfig file for a given Kyma Runtime.
 The Runtime can be specified by one of the following:
-  - global account / subaccount pair with the `--account` and `--subaccount` options
+  - Global account / subaccount pair with the `--account` and `--subaccount` options
-  - global account / Runtime ID pair with the `--account` and `--runtime-id` options
+  - Global account / Runtime ID pair with the `--account` and `--runtime-id` options
   - Shoot cluster name with the `--shoot` option.

-By default the kubeconfig file is saved to the current directory.
+By default, the kubeconfig file is saved to the current directory.
 The output file name can be specified using the `--output` option.

 ```bash
 kcp kubeconfig [flags]